Mornings with GMA Regional TV

 Mornings with GMA Regional TV is a 2020 Philippine television morning news broadcasting show broadcast by GMA Dagupan and GMA Ilocos.
 Originally hosted by Ara Hanesh and Ralph Guieb (later Angelica Maglanoc), it premiered on September 28, 2020.
-Joanne Ponsoy and Harold Reyes are currently hosts.
+The program concluded on January 26, 2024 due to low ratings and decline viewership.
+Joanne Ponsoy and CJ Torida serve as the final hosts.

 Overview

 The program is the first unified morning show in North Central Luzon, more than five years after its predecessor Primera Balita, airing on GMA Dagupan, went off the air following the strategic streamlining of programs and manpower on GMA's provincial stations.

-Mornings with GMA Regional TV broadcasts live from the GMA Dagupan Station and is simulcast in GMA Ilocos Norte (Channel 5), GMA Ilocos Sur (Channel 48), GMA Abra (Channel 7), GMA Mountain Province (Channel 5), GMA Aparri (Channel 13), GMA Tuguegarao (Channel 7), GMA Batanes (Channel 7), GMA Isabela (Channel 7), GMA Baler (Channel 5), GMA Olongapo (Channel 10), GMA Naga (Channel 7), GMA Legazpi (Channel 12), GMA Catanduanes (Channel 13), GMA Sorsogon (Channel 2), GMA Daet (Channel 8) and GMA Masbate (Channel 7).
+Mornings with GMA Regional TV broadcasts live from the GMA Dagupan Station with simulcast on GMA Ilocos Norte (Channel 5), GMA Ilocos Sur (Channel 48), GMA Channel 7 Abra, GMA Channel 5 Mountain Province, GMA Channel 13 Aparri, GMA Channel 7 Tuguegarao, GMA Channel 7 Batanes, GMA Channel 7 Isabela, GMA Channel 5 Baler and GMA Channel 10 Olongapo.

-Less than a month later, Ralph Guieb left the program leaving Ara Hanesh as solo anchor of the program.
+Less than a month later, Ralph Guieb left the program leaving Ara Hanesh (formerly from ABS-CBN Dagupan) as solo anchor of the program.
 Eight months later, Harold Reyes was announced as the new co-host of Hanesh, although the latter had her last appearance on December 17, 2021.
 Co-host Angelica Maglanoc joined Reyes on January 3, 2022 and stayed until April that same year.
+Co-host CJ Torida replaced Maglanoc until February 3, 2023, and replaced Reyes later by July 3 the same year.

-On February 6, 2023, the program shifted from a pre-recorded presentation to live broadcasts as part of the rebranding of GMA Regional TV, integrating news reports alongside interviews with personalities all over North Central Luzon and expanding its coverage area to include the Southern Tagalog and Bicol regions.
+On February 6, 2023, the program shifted from a pre-recorded presentation to live broadcasts (although some Spotlight and BizTalk segments are pre-recorded) as part of the rebranding of GMA Regional TV, integrating news reports alongside interviews with personalities all over North Central Luzon and expanding its coverage areas to the Southern Tagalog and Bicol regions.
 Co-host and correspondent Joanne Ponsoy joined the show as part of this change.